- Professor Dennis Johnson (Chair) - ext. 5335

 ESS-363 Upland Process and Estuaries (Spring; Yearly; 3.00 Credits; N) Taught in India.
 This course will introduce students to estuaries and upland processes.
 About 50% of the course will be on site with the discussion and activities intended to give a very close view of the processes, ecology, and issues in coastal watersheds and estuaries.
 Prerequisites: GL111 and ESS100 and permission of instructor.

 ESS-364 Culture, Class and Gender (Spring; Yearly; 3.00 Credits; CA,S,I,CW) Taught in India.
-This course will cover issue of gender and other disadvantaged groups in coastal management.
-Fishing villages' area often composed of people who are ethnically, religiously, or class wise distinct from upland populations.
-Women furthermore also have culturally distinct roles in the resource harvesting, production, and processing of natural resources.
-Course takes place in India.
-Prerequisites: Permission of the instructor and permission of the Center for International Education and ESS100.
+This course will cover issues of gender and other disadvantaged groups in coastal management.
+Fishing villages are often composed of people who are ethnically, religiously, or class-wise distinct from upland populations.
+Women also have culturally distinct roles in the harvesting, production, and processing of natural resources.
+Prerequisites: ESS100 and permission of the instructor and the Center for International Education.
 A trip fee is applied.
-The course will begin with 2 weeks in India in January and then proceed with weekly writing workshops for the remainder of the semester.
-Prerequisite: ESS100.

 ESS-365 Sustainable Development (Summer; Variable; 3.00 Credits; I,N) This course is a combination of sustainable agriculture, sustainable forestry, coastal fisheries, very low impact living, and ecotourism.
 We will travel from Chennai to Pondicherry, then to the foothills of the Western Ghats, onward to the coastal port of Kochi in Kerala, and finally to the ecotourism resorts in Kovalam.
 Prerequisites: SO, JR, or SR standing.

-ESS-377 GIS Advanced Topic (Fall; Variable; 4.00 Credits; N,QS) This course will explore: Spatial decision support systems, Hot spot modeling for home range, disease and crime, Intermediate Image analysis, Habitat classification from multispectral and hyperspectral imagery.
+ESS-377 GIS Advanced Topic (Fall; Variable; 4.00 Credits; N,QS) This course explores spatial decision support systems, hot spot modeling for home range, disease and crime, intermediate image analysis, habitat classification from multispectral and hyperspectral imagery.
 Prerequisites: ESS310 or ESS330 or permission of the instructor.

-ESS-400 Senior Capstone I (Fall; Even Years; 3.00 Credits) The Senior Capstone course is intended to provide a real-world, project-based experience working on an advanced-level project.
+ESS-400 Senior Capstone I (Fall; Yearly; 1.00-3.00 Credits; S,CTGIS) The Senior Capstone course is intended to provide a real-world, project-based experience working on an advanced-level project.
 The student teams utilize skills they have acquired in their academic career to evaluate and provide potential solutions to realistic environmental tasks.
 The project will be chosen each semester based on needs and opportunities in local agencies to provide an advanced project that can be done in one semester.
-Prerequisite: ESS200 and Senior Standing or permission of the instructor.
+Prerequisite: Senior standing or permission of the instructor.

-ESS-445 Fishery Science & Managment (Fall; Odd Years; 4.00 Credits; H,N,QS) This course is a survey of the elements of fisheries science and management including the biology, ecology, management, and conservation of fisheries and aquatic resources.
+ESS-445 Fishery Science & Management (Fall; Odd Years; 4.00 Credits; H,N,QS) This course is a survey of the elements of fisheries science and management including the biology, ecology, management, and conservation of fisheries and aquatic resources.
 Emphasis is on whole ecosystem approaches to ecology and management of inland freshwater fisheries of North America and associated habitats.
-Prerequisites: Bi 105/121 and ESS 325 or permission of instructor.
+Prerequisites: BI-101 or BI-105 and BI-102 or BI-121 or permission of instructor.

 ESS-450 Environmental Research (Fall & Spring; Yearly; 1.00-6.00 Credits; S) An independent research experience that includes the preparation of a research proposal.
 Students present research results during weekly meetings with instructor.
 A research paper is the end point of the research experience.
 Presentation of results at national meetings is encouraged.
 May be repeated for up to 15 credits.
 Prerequisite: ESS100 and ESS300 and permission of the instructor.